drifted-in/txgh/README.md

 Dependencies
 ============
 This Java app requires JDK 8, but it can be easily backported to JDK 7 if non JDK Base64 decoder is used.
+In this case just replace `Base64.getDecoder().decode()` with `DatatypeConverter.parseBase64Binary()` in `GitHubApi.getFileContent()` method.

 All dependencies are specified in the Maven project file.
 This application relies especially on:
   * Eclipse EGit connector